rwxrob/notes/Performance adventure cycling kit.md

 - Gorewear Fernflow windbreaker
 - Patagonia Dirt Roamer storm pants (rain)
 - Patagonia Super Alpine jacket (rain)

+This kit doesn't have a "casual clothes" option because all the clothes double as casual and performance, no lycra at all.
+Bibs make zero sense because they are hard to get out of, look weird, and only provide minimal aero gains over OrNot Mission shorts in reality.

+> [!TIP]
+> I love that road pedals are completely rideable with sandals.
+Wanna be footloose on a hot day and just relax?
+Perhaps tan those ultra white roadie feet?
+Put on the sandals.
+It's okay.
+It's an advantage that very few performance adventure cyclists consider.
+You just cannot do the same with SPD pedals (unless you get those heavy double-sided ones).

 ## Sleep kit